vita-epfl/monoloco/README.md

 **Which Modality** <br />
 The command `--mode` defines which network to run.

-- select `--mode mono` (default) to predict 3D localization on monocular image(s)
+- select `--mode mono` (default) to predict the 3D localization of all the humans from monocular image(s)
 - select `--mode stereo` for stereo images
-- select `--moode keypoints` if just interested in 2D keypoints from OpenPifPaf
+- select `--mode keypoints` if just interested in 2D keypoints from OpenPifPaf

 Models are downloaded automatically.
 To use a specific model, use the command `--model`.
 Additional models can be downloaded from [here](https://drive.google.com/drive/folders/1jZToVMBEZQMdLB5BAIq2CdCLP5kzNo9t?usp=sharing)